Github-Rajesh/Github-Rajesh/README.md

 - FastApi hosted interface.
 - Multiple added functionalities for easier user experience.

-**Tech Stack:** Python, FastAPI, Object detection, React, PostgreSQL, HTML, Canva, JavaScript.
+**Tech Stack:** Python, FastAPI, Object detection using Ultralytics YOLO, React, PostgreSQL, HTML, Canva, JavaScript.

 **Impact:** Saved hours of manualy counting of objects and area/perimater value calculations.
 Takes one drag and drop to get all the required values on a single click, what took 10-20 people do 100-200 bblueprints now takes only minutes.
 </details>